 OBA field trips are back!
 OBA is again offering trips led by experienced birders and expert local guides.
-Due to the COVID-19 pandemic, we have guidelines in place to help ensure a safe experience for everyone.
-All participants must show proof of vaccination; see our Field Trip Policies page for full details and our waiver.
+To protect the health and safety of our members and the broader community, OBA adheres to all federal, state and local guidance regarding Covid-19.
+See our Field Trip Policies page for full details and our waiver.
 There is no charge to attend, but participants must be current members of OBA; you can join or renew here.
 Pre-registration is required and group size is limited to 10 participants plus leader(s).
 Weather, wildfire or other conditions may cause a trip to be canceled; if that happens, the trip leader will alert you.
 To suggest a trip we should run, or to volunteer as a leader, please contact us.

 Field Trip Reports